 Excellent information on Colorado's wildlife resources, recreational opportunities, outdoor education programs, and State-run facilities is available online at Colorado Parks and Wildlife.

-Numerous wildlife-vehicle accidents occur on the base each year, especially incidents involving deer and smaller mammals.
-To reduce this road hazard, there are several effective driving practices you should use:
+Numerous wildlife-vehicle accidents occur each year, especially incidents involving deer and smaller mammals.
+To reduce this road hazard, there are several effective driving practices to follow:

 - drive at or below the posted speed limit